quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC provides an interface that provides multiple streams to the application;
 however, the application usually cannot control how data transmitted over one stream is mapped into frames or how those frames are bundled into packets.

-By default, QUIC will try to maximally pack packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
-If there is not enough data available to fill a packet,
-QUIC may even wait for a short time, to optimize bandwidth efficiency instead of latency.
+By default, many QUIC implementations will try to maximally pack packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
+If there is not enough data available to fill a packet, an implementation might wait for a short time, to optimize bandwidth efficiency instead of latency.
 This delay can either be pre-configured or dynamically adjusted based on the observed sending pattern of the application.

 If the application requires low latency, with only small chunks of data to send, it may be valuable to indicate to QUIC that all data should be send out immediately.
 Alternatively, if the application expects to use a specific sending pattern, it can also provide a suggested delay to QUIC for how long to wait before bundle frames into a packet.

 Similarly, an appliaction has usually no control about the length of a QUIC packet on the wire.
 However, QUIC provides the ability to add a padding frame to